9 Perimenopause Bloating Remedies

 Bloating may be just one symptom of many that can be relieved with stress management techniques.
 To start, try spending five minutes seated in relaxation.
 You can listen to music or a guided meditation to help keep your mind from racing.

-8. Decrease the size of your meals.
+8. Decrease the size of your meals

-Instead of eating three big meals, consider 3 smaller meals and two or three snacks thoughout the day.
+Instead of eating three big meals, consider eating three smaller meals and two or three snacks throughout the day.
 The smaller amount of food going through your digestive tract may help reduce bloating after meals.
-See my clean eating diet meal plan if you need more guidance and recipes.

 You may also want to incorporate a digestive enzyme with your meals to help with digestion.
 I like the Pure Encapsulations Digestive Enzymes.

-9. Try peppermint or ginger tea with meals.
+9. Try peppermint or ginger tea with meals

-For many women suffering from perimenopausal bloating, the worst symptoms can occur after meals.
-Whether it’s slower digestion or increased food sensitivities, the tummy and digestive tract can get inflamed and bloated after meals.
+Whether it’s slower digestion or increased food sensitivities, the tummy and gastrointestinal tract can get inflamed and bloated after meals.

 Try drinking peppermint or ginger tea after meals to see if that helps reduce the bloated feeling.

-Other Articles About Women’s Hormones That You Might Like
+More Articles About Women’s Hormones That You Might Like

 Or, see all my articles on Women’s Health.

-Conclusions
+Perimenopause Bloating Conclusions

 Hormonal-related bloating can be uncomfortable and unpleasant.
 This article includes several natural remedies that may help relieve bloating related to perimenopause or other female hormone changes.

 About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition.
-She is a top wellness and food blogger with more than 7 million annual visitors to her site.
+She is a top wellness and food blogger with nearly 10 million annual visitors to her site.
 Carrie has an incredible story of recovery from chronic illness and is passionate about helping other women transform their health.
 Send Carrie a message through her contact form.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.